confluentinc/demo-dsp-fraud-detection/LAB1/LAB1-README.md

 ---

-To setup the Flink Compute Queries for Real-Time Stream Processing, follow the steps in [Lab 2](../LAB2/LAB2-README.md).
+After Lab 1 is completed, follow the steps in [Lab 2](../LAB2/LAB2-README.md) to setup the Flink Compute Queries for Real-Time Stream Processing.